-What can you do to get self-discipline and finish what you start?
+What can you do to get the necessary self-discipline and finish what you start?

 There are several things you need to do, so you can finish what you start.

 - Think over and again about what you read here, until you realize how important self-discipline is.

-- Look at the people around you, who started a certain project or decision and followed through until they get what they set out to do.
-See how determined they are about that project or decision.
+- Think people you know, and also read about successful people, who started a certain project or decision and followed through until they got what they set out to do.
+They were determined and enthusiastic about their project or decision.
 Learn what they did, how they motivated themselves, and how they were able to persevere and not give up.